 Pinterest: So far Pinterest has been my number one source of blog traffic.
 If you aren’t using Pinterest you should.
 You can check out my Pinterest boards here.
 The more time and effort you put into your Pinterest account, the more it will pay off.

 Twitter: Twitter is a great way to connect with other bloggers and promote your new articles.
 Hashtags make it easy for your posts to grab the attention of others searching for a specific hashtag.
-You can check out our Twitter account here.
+You can check out my Twitter account here.

 Facebook: Join Groups to promote your blog, and gain followers to view your new posts to increase traffic.
 A lot of bloggers use Facebook, some even say that Facebook is their number one source of traffic.
 Even if you don’t use it for groups, it’s important to have a presence on all social media platforms.